reddgr/zero-shot-text-classification/README.md

 The dataset contains chatbot prompts annotated with natural language inference (NLI) category hypotheses and labels ({0: "contradiction", 1: "neutral", 2: "entailment"}).

-The primary purpose is to perform natural language inference categorization of chatbot conversations, such as those shared by the author on Talking to Chatbots.
+The primary purpose is to perform natural language inference categorization of chatbot chats, such as those shared by the author on Talking to Chatbots.

 Category hypotheses (language, coding, role play, science...) are chosen as the most relevant in the context of chatbot conversations, whose language context and main use cases typically differ heavily from the text patterns and categories frequently found in the most popular NLI datasets sourced from news, scientific articles, news publications, etc.